flukedit/laravel-drivers-get-available-methods/README.md

 This is a simple manager extension to retrieve all the available drivers for a particular manager class.

 ## How to use
-Essentially, instead of extending your custom manager class with the `Manager` class, you instead add the `BaseManager` class in this repo into your project, and then extend your customer class with `BaseManager`, and it will work the same as it would otherwise, but also have access to the `getAvailableDrivers` function.
+Essentially, instead of extending your custom manager class with the `Manager` class, you instead add the `BaseManager` class in this repo into your project, and then extend your custom class with `BaseManager`, and it will work the same as it would otherwise, but also have access to the `getAvailableDrivers` function.

 ```php
 <?php